Stock Option Compensation: Your Cheat Sheet to Planning

 The word “option” makes you feel good–it denotes flexibility, choice, and gives you a sense of control.
 However, those “options” may not be the cherry on top of your sundae, perfectly perched on a pillow of whipped cream.
 They may actually be the sticky hot fudge that melts your ice cream and turns your masterpiece into a soupy mess.

-Don’t get me wrong…your company’s stock can be a great way to build wealth over the long term and is a welcomed incentive in your compensation package.
+Don’t get me wrong… your company’s stock can be a great way to build wealth over the long term and is a welcomed incentive in your compensation package.
 But the keyword here is “compensation”.

 One of These Things Is Not Like the Other

-Restricted Stock Units (RSUs) are a common form of stock-based compensation–but they’re not options and can give you a surprise at tax time if you aren’t prepared.
-If you think about RSUs as a form of compensation like a bonus, you’re off to a good start in planning for their tax impact.
+Restricted Stock Units (RSUs) are a common form of stock-based compensation—but they’re not options and can give you a surprise at tax time if you aren’t prepared.
+If you think about RSUs as a form of compensation similar to a bonus, you’re off to a good start in planning for their tax impact.

 The big difference between RSUs and other forms of stock-based compensation (Non-Qualified Stock Options and Incentive Stock Options) is that you’re not buying shares of your company’s stock.
 Instead, they’re being given to you and are considered ordinary income when you receive them.